damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 ## General note on hiring

 If you want to hire for a position please [make a job description](#vacancy-creation-process) and ensure there is a [vacancy](#vacancy-creation-process) on our jobs page before we start interviewing.
-A job description helps you vet candidates.
+A job description helps you vet candidates accurately.
 Opening it up helps people find us.
-We have two [Global Recruiters](#https://about.gitlab.com/jobs/global-recruiter) in PeopleOps to manage and improve this process.
+We have two [Global Recruiters](#https://about.gitlab.com/jobs/global-recruiter) in People Operations who manage and continuously work on improving this process.

 ## Vacancy Creation Process